jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-3b.md

-+++
+---
+title: "The Point of Propriety"
+heading: "Section 3"
-title=  "The Point of Propriety" heading=  "Section 3b of Part 6" author=  "Adam Smith" description=  "The point of propriety is the degree of any passion which the impartial spectator approves of.
-This point is differently situated in different passions" date=  2015-09-19 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-6/section-3a" linkbtext=  "Chapter 3a" linkf=  "/research/smith/theory-moral-sentiments/part-6/section-3c" linkftext=  "Chapter 3c"
+description: "The point of propriety is the degree of any passion which the impartial spectator approves of.
+This point is differently situated in different passions"
-+++
+weight: 48
+author: "Adam Smith"
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

-14 The point of propriety is the degree of any passion which the impartial spectator approves of.
+{{< s v="14" >}} The point of propriety is the degree of any passion which the impartial spectator approves of.
 This point is differently situated in different passions.

 > In some passions, the excess is less disagreeable than the shortage.